 Designing Grants to Fund the Resilience Delta.

-The resilience delta is the difference in cost between rebuilding typical construction and rebuilding resiliently after a disaster.
+‘Delta’ is a Greek letter that is often used to denote change or a difference.
+The Resilience Delta is the difference in cost between building or rebuilding a code compliant home with traditional material to the highest level of resilience.
 While research has shown that investments in hazard mitigation (or resilience) are typically highly cost-effective, reducing future expected losses by more than their cost, most do require somewhat more in upfront funds.

 What is resilient rebuilding?